 Court of Appeals concludes that even if the officer's brief initial warrantless search of the phone was unlawful, sufficient grounds still existed for issuance of the search warrant.

-The Georgia Court of Appeals held that a police officer had probable cause to seize and later search the cell phone of a person who was discovered in the vicinity where a peeping Tom complaint had been made.
+In Tatum v.
+State, the Georgia Court of Appeals held that a police officer had probable cause to seize and later search the cell phone of a person who was discovered in the vicinity where a peeping Tom complaint had been made.
 The Court held that the trial court’s denial of the defendant’s motion to suppress was supported by the evidence.

 A complaint was made to 911 dispatch of a man who appeared to be taking photographs or making a video recording with a cell phone outside the bedroom window of an 18-year-old girl.
 An officer responded to the location and he observed the defendant walking in the area of the house where the girl lived.